 How to Microdose with Magic Mushrooms

-Since everyone’s body is going to respond and uptake the plant differently, it’s important to downsize or upgrade to attune the dose to your bodies preference.
+Since everyone’s body is going to respond and uptake the plant differently, it’s important to downsize or increase the dose to your bodies preference.
 If things start glowing, you’re taking too much.
 The effect should be something to the effect of the afterglow bliss you typically feel after a regular, large dose of psychedelics.
 A mild influence should be felt that could lead to feeling more focused, a bit happier or less jaded, with finer acuity, quicker reaction times, or less social anxiety.
-By the third day, the mushrooms have been completely metabolized by the body, so it’s more of a recovery day.
-The cycle then begins again on the fourth day.